Letter From The Dean

 TO: Employees of K-State Research and Extension

 As Director of K-State Research and Extension, I am firmly committed to our organization being an equal opportunity provider of programs and employer of individuals.
-In that spirit here is a message from Thomas J. Vilsack, USDA Secretary stating the department's commitment to Civil Rights.
+In that spirit here is a message from Sonny Perdue, USDA Secretary stating the department's commitment to Civil Rights.
 K-State Research and Extension embraces this commitment.

 "The hallmark of my tenure as Secretary of the U.S. Department of Agriculture (USDA) is to do right and feed everyone and I don’t intend for that to be just a hollow creed.
 This pledge is at the heart of our work, which includes our commitment to protecting the civil rights of all USDA employees and customers.